openBackhaul/MicroWaveDeviceInventory/testing/MWDI_1.1.2_LinkServices/MWDI_1.1.2+schema/README.md

 # MWDI_1.1.2+schema
-Schemas for convenience services (without link-related services).
+Schemas for and link/link-port services.
-(I.e. device-based ressource paths are out of scope.)

 ### JSON Schema
 - created from YAML